OwenCoogan/api_memlane_v3/README.md

 Owen Coogan, M2Dev ECV Digital ( Powered by Coffee & Github Copilot ’)

+Chores :

+  Typescript for error handling & easier management of file uploads Role management
+  Refacto of api router

 # Requirements

-Either run with Docker & run the following commands on first install :
+Either run with Docker & run the following commands on first install ( The container has PSQL and a pgadmin instance for development purposes )

   npm run build-db && npm run init-db && npm run prep-db